easytarget/microPyEZfonts/README.md

 These can be used with any display that has a driver for the built-in microPyton [framebuffer](https://docs.micropython.org/en/latest/library/framebuf.html), I intend to build a driver database here for all screens tested and known to work

-## This is a WORK IN PROGRESS!

-See the `examples` folder for the alpha release..
+## Status

-..the `dev` branch is where the latest stuff will be (unstable? unusable? ymmv!)
+Currently in beta release, a full point release will come when this has been tested further ..the `dev` branch is where the latest stuff happens, (it may be unstable or unusable.. ymmv!)

 # Fonts
 Font files are in the [mpy-fonts](mpy_fonts) folder.
 See the `README` there for a description, a table of all the fonts and heights, and the conversion tool itself.

 This is a *restricted* set of the `U8G2` fonts, many of the fonts available there are in an older version of `.bdf` font file format that is not supported by the converter tool.
 Others have unclear or burdonsome licence restrictions.

 The selection provided here covers the devault U8G2 fonts, a lot of common X11 fonts and the 'spleen' small font set.
 There are some symbol and icon fonts but I wish the selction was better, sorry.

-# ezFBfont.py

-Design notes; not canon.
-But this is an attempt to document the alpha release.
+## Drivers
+The font writer should work with all displays that have a microPython framebuffer compatible driver, a selection of 'good' drivers is provided (along with some documentation on using your own driver) in the `drivers` folder.

+# Easy use via `ezFBfont.py`
-Class initiated against a font..
+*easyFBfont* is a Class that is initiated against a framebuffer device, and a font..

+### install:
+Copy the `ezFBfont.py` file into the root of your microPython project, along with the relevant display driver and font files you want to use

+### quickstart
 ```python
 from ezFBfont import ezFBfont
 import mPyEZFont_XYZ